 Find out what is that little extra that you can do apart from your day to day regular job.
 Many people try to make a living with their regular job and do a little extra in their free time away from the office by practicing things they love and are passionate about.

 This can be in the form of freelancing or just practicing things you always wanted to do.
-Here, money is not the most significant thing to look for, but instead, try turning your hobbies and passion into a money-making venture.
+Here, money is not the most significant thing to look for, but instead, try turning your hobbies and passion into a money-making venture for your career path.

 This is an effective way to constantly stay in touch with your skills and making sure you provide value to anyone around you looking for someone to guide.